nguyenviettung7691/tic-tac-toe-twist/README.md

 Game Modes change the overall game flow:

-- Chaos Mode: Each round randomly selects a random number of variants and OTPs.
+- Chaos Mode: Each game randomly selects a random number of variants and OTPs.

 ---